impillar/AndroidReferences/LiteratureReview.md

  + HybriDroid: Static Analysis Framework for Android Hybrid Applications, ASE 2016
  + Fine-Grained Access Control for HTML5-Based Mobile Applications in Android, CCS 2016
  + Draco: A System for Uniform and Fine-grained Access Control for Web Code on Android, CCS 2016 (tool: Draco)
+ + Automated Generation of Event-Oriented Exploits in Android Hybrid Apps, NDSS 2018

 ## Android Compatibility Issues
  + Understanding Android Fragmentation with Topic Analysis of Vendor-Specific Bugs, WCRE 2012